nogibjj/aad64_Individual_Project_4/README.md

 For a much better, and much more detailed **how-to**, check [this](https://learn.microsoft.com/en-us/training/modules/host-a-web-app-with-azure-app-service/1-introduction) link out.
 <img width="1204" alt="Screenshot 2023-12-06 at 2 44 08 PM" src="https://github.com/nogibjj/aad64_Individual_Project_4/assets/143753050/d8317e28-c1d3-46cb-b0a2-ff2b4c3a07a0">

-### 3. Are there any steps I need to complete before I build my docker image?
-Ans: Yes!
-First off, make sure that you are working in codespaces.
-Then, through codespaces, you need to
-1. Install Docker Hub.
-2. Log into Dockerhub
-    For this, make sure you know your Dockerhub username, and you could create a password but I personally used a personal access token which I got by clicking my username in the top-right corner and from the drop-down menu select Account Settings.
-Select the Security tab and then New Access Token.
-3. Log into Azure.

 ### 4. Why are we using codespaces?
 Ans: Codespaces is a virtual environment that allows you to develop entirely in the cloud and thus, is a great tool for remote development.
 For the current project, you may face certain issues with library dependencies and/or hardware incompatibilities (especially for Mac M2 users) when you try to build a docker image and deploy your app.
 To avoid these issues, you can use codespaces to develop your app in the cloud.